 The Introductory Outpatient Year

 Moving on to exclusively outpatient settings, residents begin a two year rotation in the University Psychiatry Associates (UPA), the residency's program CRMC-based outpatient training clinic.
 This clinic is a purely educational training venue wherein residents treat a diverse patient population and begin to develop their brief and long-term psychotherapy skills.
-During this introductory outpatient year, residents divide their time in this year between UPA and the Mental Health Clinic at the VA where they will rotate through dedicated Geriatric, Substance abuse and Clozaril outpatient programs.
+During this introductory outpatient year, residents divide their time between UPA and the Mental Health Clinic at the VA where they will rotate through dedicated Geriatric and Substance Abuse outpatient programs.
 Experience in group therapy is also a major psychotherapeutic focus at the VA.

 The Advanced Outpatient Year